 Table of Contents

-The urogenital system comprises the urinary tract, including the urine-forming part; the kidney and the urinary organs (the ureter, bladder, and urethra); and the genitals.
+The urogenital system, as the name suggests, comprises two main components: the urinary tract related to urine production, the kidney and the urinary organs (ureter, bladder, and urethra) and the genitals.

-Although they have different functions, they are topographically and functionally closely related (on developmental grounds).
+Although urinary and genital systems exhibit different functions, they are topographically and functionally linked based on developmental origin.
 The male and female genital organs are additionally divided into internal and external genitals.

 The internal male genitals (organa genitalia masculine interna) include: